kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 ### Recap for March 12th
 Today I shared with the kids a collaborative project idea made by  the monday group.
-I shwed them the original collaboration steps, and the final product.
+I showed them the original collaboration steps, and the final product.
 Then we quickly make our own collaborative project idea.

 At the end of class, I showed them a quick mockup of how the project would look.